Tiga002/tiga.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am a Junior Research Assistant at the Multimedia Lab of The Chinese University of Hong Kong advised by Professor Zhou Bolei.
+I am An MSc Student at Cranfield University studying Aerospace and Robotics.

-My research interests are intersect with robotics and mechatronics, artificial intelligence and control system.
+My interests are intersect with robotics and mechatronics, artificial intelligence and control system.
-I'm currently working on robotics grasping using low-cost-robotics-arm with the manner of Imitation Learning and Deep Reinforcement Learning, but i'm generally interest in robotic learning, navigation, and control.
+I am currently working on Learning off-road vehicle traversability using Semantic Segmentation and Deep Reinforcement Learning.

-Prior to my research experience at CUHK, I was working in SenseTime Group Limited as a Researcher Intern.
-I was one of the members in the Autonomous Driving Research Group.
-Participated research and development work related to path planning and control.

-Besides, I'm super passionate on building mobile robots, which requires the knowledge and experience on both hardware and software prototyping.
-I have designed and developed a 1/10 scale fully autonomous car that mimic the autonomous driving system pipeline.
+Before going back to the University for my master studies, I have started my career by joining the Autonomous Driving Research team in
+SenseTime Group Limited as a Researcher Intern once I graduated from the Chinese University of Hong Kong in 2018.
+I was involved in researching and implementing different path planning and control algorithms, such as RRT-Star, Lattice Planner, Timed-Elastic-Band Trajectory Optimisation, PID control as well as Model Predictive Control.
+Besides, I was one of the main developers in the SenseRover Pro Project.
+SenseRover Pro is a 1:10 scale autonomous driving car that mimics the level-4 autonomous driving system, which was later commercialised as an educational product for different high schools in Hong Kong and Mainland China.

+After working for a year, I switched to a more research-oriented job – Research Assistant at The Chinese University of Hong Kong.
+I was under the supervision of Prof. ZHOU Bolei in the Multimedia Lab (MMLab), which is one of the pioneering institutes on deep learning.
+My research focuses on Mobile Robot Navigation, Robot Arm Manipulation, and Deep Reinforcement Learning.